CollegeCat/cse15l-lab-reports/lab1.md

 We can now try some commands on the remote computer that we have logged into.
 Here are a couple of examples:

 ![Image](commandsInVS.png)

+A couple of interesting things about these commands is in their functionality.
+As we can see, `pwd` produces an output, as it stands for **"print current directory"** being the current direcotry that we are working in. `cd` stands for **"change direcotry"**, and when putting the `~` in front makes it move backwards in the directory.
+Using these commands we can effectively navigate through the directories as the need to move arises.